Aflao

 Aflao is a border town in the Ketu South District in the Volta Region of Ghana on the border with Togo.
-Aflao is the twenty-eighth most populous settlement in Ghana, in terms of population, with a population of 66,546 people (according to a 2012 estimate).
-The current municipal chief of Aflao is Hon.
-Maxwell Koffie Lugudor.
+It is the twenty-eighth most populous settlement in Ghana, with a population of 66,546 people (according to a 2012 estimate).

 History

 During the Atlantic slave trade, the town grew from interference from the Anlo, towards the west, and Little Popo (Aného) towards the east, located in present-day Togo.
 During this time, it change hands from the Danish to the British in 1850 due to slavery ending.
 In 1879, The British added Aflao into the Gold Coast after initially not being included.